BehaviorTree/btcpp_website/versioned_docs/version-3.8/intro.md

 are more expressive and easier to reason about.

 Think about the __Nodes of the tree__ as a set of building blocks.
-This blocks are implemented in C++ and are "composable": in other words, can be "assembled" to build behaviors.
+These blocks are implemented in C++ and are "composable": in other words, they can be "assembled" to build behaviors.

 ![](intro_build_trees.svg)